What are assets

 2. Economic Value: An asset must offer economic value.
 All assets should be saleable or convertible into cash, with the exception of certain right-of-use assets like lease agreements.
 Assets play a role in supporting production and for business expansion.

-3. Resourcefulness: Assets must function as a resource, and it must have the capacity to generate future economic value.
+3. Resourcefulness: Assets must function as resources and have the capacity to generate future economic value.
 Essentially, this means the asset can contribute to generating positive cash inflows in the future.